• Skip to primary navigation

 Add the oil, garlic and ginger and saute for 3 minutes, Varoma, Speed 2.

-• Add the curry powder, tomato paste, liquid chicken stock and chicken and cook for 20 minutes, Varoma, Stir Speed.
+• Add the curry powder, tomato paste, liquid chicken stock and chicken and cook for 20 minutes, Varoma, REVERSE, Stir Speed.

-• Add the carrots, beans, apple sauce, soy sauce and honey and cook for a further 10 minutes, Varoma, Stir Speed.
+• Add the carrots, beans, apple sauce, soy sauce and honey and cook for a further 10 minutes, Varoma, REVERSE, Stir Speed.

 • Serve with steamed rice (or any rice), spring onions, sesame seeds, pickled ginger and kewpie mayo.